trioderegion/dnd5e-helpers/README.md

     - Quick saves will just measure the change in hp and will not measure "overkill"
     - Advanced saves will query the GM for the amount of damage taken as a more complex system

+## Debug Setting
+- Option to add debug logs for troubleshooting

 ## Authors:
 - honeybadger (https://github.com/trioderegion)
 - Kandashi (https://github.com/kandashi)